-The sun had begun to set over the dark Roman skyline.
+The sun had begun to set beneath the Roman skyline.
 Night was fast approaching, and the stars were already beginning to flicker into being overhead.
 With the streetlamps darkened and all the city empty save for their small sanctuary on the hill, it had doubtless been centuries since the sky overhead had been so clear.

 Ranger Captain Hanne Anchesi stood atop their makeshift palisade at the northern end of the Piazza Venezia, watching the sun set to her left, dyeing the sky a deep red as it sank beneath the buildings.
-Her hand was on the sword at her hip, a longsword she had confiscated from the stores of an arms collector, as many of the others had done.
+Her hand was on the sword at her hip, a longsword she had appropriated from the abandoned stores of an arms collector, as many of the others had done.
 The survivors had quickly learned that, while guns were still good for killing men, they had little effect on the monsters that wandered the city come nightfall.

 Below her were gathered the rangers, a collection of men and women, all armed for the purpose of retaking the city, block by block, building by building.
 They seemed an army lost in time, garbed in piecemeal leather armor worn over a mix of ragged modern and homemade clothing.
 In their hands, they carried torches and what few flashlights still had power left.
 Slung over their backs were bows and quivers, with swords and iron maces at their hips.
 Some had dug up crossbows meant for hunting game, while others scavenged antique swords.
 Still, though they were less than fifty in number, they were the best soldiers that could be found.
 The best trained, the most disciplined, and most of all possessing a fearlessness in the face of the unknown.